×

 “Woven through the exhibition is evidence – in thirty years of projects and buildings – of our ambition as architects to inspire, re-invent and communicate the value of formal and built grain and fabric in our towns.
 With The Reason of Towns, I hope we can start a conversation about the value of the local, about using and reusing everything that already exists, and what it really means to share space in towns, among those unique environments and communities.”

-The Reason of Towns will be at Uillinn, West Cork Arts Centre from Saturday 12 April to Saturday 24 May 2025.
+The Reason of Towns will be at Uillinn: West Cork Arts Centre from Saturday 12 April to Wednesday 21 May 2025.

 The self-guided exhibition is free to attend on a drop-in basis.
-It will be of interest to local residents and business people, school groups, members of heritage and environmental committees, town teams, planners, and local authorities.
+It will be of interest to local residents and business people, school groups, members of heritage and environmental committees, town teams, planners, local authorities, and anyone with an interest in thriving towns.

 Two older men visiting the exhibition are chatting, while an older woman to their left looks at the vertical display of slides.
 Behind them other visitors watch the films on flatscreens mounted on wooden frames.